Heejoy/Heejoy.github.io/README.md

 - Visual Studio Code installed
 - Your resume formatted in Markdown

-## Instructions

-After you've finished the setup steps listed in the prerequisites section, you are now ready to start making your resume with Markdown.
-Let's get started on making a resume using the easy to follow Markdown.

 ## Create Markdown Resume

 ### 1. **Open your installed Visual Studio Code**